 Get news, competitions and special offers direct to your inbox

-Like the Fitbit Flex 2, the Fitbit Ionic is the second Fitbit to now be water-resistant to 50m, which is fantastic.
-Even if you’re not a swimmer, not having to worry about getting the watch wet in the shower is a convenience you quickly learn to appreciate.
-The waterproofing is helped by the Ionic’s unibody design, which helps keep that meddling H2O out.
+Like the Fitbit Flex 2, the Fitbit Ionic is the second Fitbit model to offer water-resistance to 50m, which is fantastic.
+Even if you’re not a swimmer, not having to worry about getting the watch wet in the shower is a convenience you’ll quickly learn to appreciate.
+The waterproofing is helped by the Ionic’s unibody design, which keeps H2O out.

 Fitbit Ionic – Specs and sensors

 While trackers such as the Charge 2 and Blaze require connected GPS from your paired smartphone for location, the Ionic offers a phone-free experience.
 The Ionic has GPS built in, much like the Surge.
 It offers one better in the form of support for GLONASS as well.

 It also features a new Relative SPO2 sensor, which can detect your blood oxygen levels.
 Fitbit hasn’t announced an actual use for this just yet, but possible applications could be for medical conditions such as sleep apnoea – potentially taking sleep tracking to the next level.